Adversarial generalization of unfolding (model-based) networks: Experiments

-\textbf{The role of $N$ in adversarial robustness.} We measure the adversarial robustness of 5- and 10-layer ADMM-DAD on CIFAR10 and SVHN, respectively, for increasing $N$, and three different values of $\varepsilon$, by means of \eqref{cleantestmse} and \eqref{advtestmse}.
+\textbf{The role of $N$ in adversarial robustness.} We measure the adversarial robustness of 5- and 10-layer ADMM-DAD on CIFAR10 and SVHN, respectively, for increasing $N$, and three different values of $\varepsilon$ for the FGSM, by means of \eqref{cleantestmse} and \eqref{advtestmse}.
 Given that DUNs operate in a regression setting (see \eqref{pertdecoder}) -- so that standard classification-type metrics like accuracy cannot be utilized -- the deployment of the clean and adversarial test MSEs (and their gap) as adversarial robustness metrics is a common practice \citep{ribeiro1,ribeiro2}.
 We report the results for both datasets in Figure~\ref{red_plots}, which demonstrates an intriguing phenomenon: as $N$ increases, for a fixed $\varepsilon$, both clean and adversarial test MSEs drop, indicating that the overcompleteness of the learnable sparsifying transform promotes ADMM-DAD's adversarial robustness.
 Of course, the MSEs increase as $\varepsilon$ also increases, but this is anticipated, since a stronger attack in the CS observations tantamounts to a DUN being less able to recover the data.
-Nevertheless, explaining the adversarial robustness of ADMM-DAD through the overcompleteness of the learnable sparsifier lays a fruitful ground, to identify ``hyper-parameters'' and properly fine-tune them, so as to boost adversarial robustness in the unfolding regime (see also Sec.~\ref{conclusion}).
+Nevertheless, explaining the adversarial robustness of ADMM-DAD through the overcompleteness of the learnable sparsifier lays a fruitful ground, to identify ``hyper-parameters'' and properly fine-tune them, so as to boost adversarial robustness in the unfolding regime; we briefly mention this research line in Sec.~\ref{conclusion}.